uperl/Data-Section-Writer/README.md

 Update the existing Perl source file, OR create a new Perl source file with just the `__DATA__` section.

+\[version 0.02\]

+Starting with version 0.02, this method will not write to the file if the content won't change.

 # CAVEATS

 Added text files will get an added trailing new line if they do not already have